DarshanHeble/LLM/client/README.md

 # client

-An Electron application with React
+An Electron application with React and TypeScript

 ## Recommended IDE Setup